x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 You can configure your device to send email direct to Microsoft 365 or Office 365.
 Use direct send to relay email to recipients with Microsoft 365 or Office 365 mailboxes in your organization.
 Direct send also works for external recipients with mailboxes in Microsoft 365 or Office 365.
 If your device uses direct send to try to relay an email for a recipient who doesn't have a Microsoft 365 or Office 365 mailbox, the email will be rejected.

 > [!NOTE]
 > If your device or application has the ability to act as a email server to deliver messages to Microsoft 365 or Microsoft 365 or Office 365 as well as other email providers, there are no Microsoft 365 or Office 365 settings needed for this scenario.
-For more information, consult your device or application instructions.
+For more information, see your device or application instructions.

 ### Features of direct send